AbdessamadKhaoula/jenkins-ci-cd-pipeline/README.md

 ## Pipeline Overview:
-- **1. Infrastructure Creation:**

-* Use Terraform to create EC2 instances for Jenkins, Docker, and SonarQube.
-- **2. Jenkins Configuration:**

-Install and configure Jenkins.
-Set up SonarQube and integrate it with Jenkins.
-- **3. CI Pipeline:**

-Create a Jenkinsfile to define the CI process.
-Perform the following steps in the CI job:
-Trigger SonarQube for code analysis.
-Install npm dependencies.
-Use Trivy to scan the filesystem for vulnerabilities.
-Build and push the Docker image to Docker Hub.
-Scan the Docker image on Docker Hub using Trivy.
-- **4. Triggering the CD Job:**

-Once the CI job is completed, trigger the CD job remotely.
-- **5. CD Pipeline:**

-Push the Docker image to a GitOps repository.
-Use GitOps to trigger ArgoCD.
-ArgoCD deploys the application on the Kubernetes (EKS) cluster.
-- **6. Cluster Configuration:**

-Create an AWS EKS cluster.
-Install Prometheus and Grafana using Helm for monitoring the Kubernetes cluster.
-- **7. ArgoCD Setup:**

-Install ArgoCD on the EKS cluster.
-Add the AWS EKS cluster to ArgoCD.
-Configure ArgoCD to deploy Pods on the EKS cluster.
-Automate ArgoCD deployment using a GitOps GitHub repository.
-- **8. Trigger Mechanism:**

-Set up GitHub webhooks to trigger the CI/CD pipeline.
-Verify the entire pipeline workflow.
+**1. Infrastructure Creation:**

+- Use Terraform to create EC2 instance for Jenkins, Docker, and SonarQube.
+**2. Jenkins Configuration:**

+- Install and configure Jenkins.
+- Set up SonarQube and integrate it with Jenkins.
+**3. CI Pipeline:**

+- Create a Jenkinsfile to define the CI process.
+- Perform the following steps in the CI job:
+- Trigger SonarQube for code analysis.
+- Install npm dependencies.
+- Use Trivy to scan the filesystem for vulnerabilities.
+- Build and push the Docker image to Docker Hub.
+- Scan the Docker image on Docker Hub using Trivy.
+**4. Triggering the CD Job:**

+- Once the CI job is completed, trigger the CD job remotely.
+**5. CD Pipeline:**

+- Push the Docker image to a GitOps repository.
+- Use GitOps to trigger ArgoCD.
+- ArgoCD deploys the application on the Kubernetes (EKS) cluster.
+**6. Cluster Configuration:**

+- Create an AWS EKS cluster.
+- Install Prometheus and Grafana using Helm for monitoring the Kubernetes cluster.
+**7. ArgoCD Setup:**

+- Install ArgoCD on the EKS cluster.
+- Add the AWS EKS cluster to ArgoCD.
+- Configure ArgoCD to deploy Pods on the EKS cluster.
+- Automate ArgoCD deployment using a GitOps GitHub repository.
+**8. Trigger Mechanism:**

+- Set up GitHub webhooks to trigger the CI/CD pipeline.
+- Verify the entire pipeline workflow.

+## 🔧 Technologies Used

+### **1. Terraform**
+Terraform automates the provisioning of cloud infrastructure using declarative configuration files.
+It ensures infrastructure is consistent, reproducible, and version-controlled.
+In this project, Terraform is used to create EC2 instance for Jenkins, Docker, and SonarQube.This approach enables seamless infrastructure management and scalability, forming the foundation of the CI/CD pipeline.

+---

+### **2. AWS**
+AWS provides scalable, reliable, and secure cloud infrastructure for hosting applications and services.
+It is used in this pipeline to host EC2 instance for Jenkins, SonarQube, and Docker.
+Additionally, AWS EKS (Elastic Kubernetes Service) serves as the managed Kubernetes platform to deploy and orchestrate the application.
+AWS's robust ecosystem ensures high availability, flexibility, and security for the deployment pipeline.

+---

+### **3. Jenkins**
+Jenkins orchestrates the automation of build, test, and deployment workflows, acting as the backbone of the CI/CD pipeline.
+It triggers code quality analysis using SonarQube, installs npm dependencies, performs filesystem and container vulnerability scans using Trivy, builds Docker images, and pushes them to Docker Hub.
+Jenkins ensures the pipeline runs smoothly with error detection, providing visibility into each stage of the process.

+---

+### **4. SonarQube**
+SonarQube is a powerful tool for analyzing code quality and maintaining secure, clean, and maintainable codebases.
+It scans the application code during the CI stage, identifying bugs, code smells, and security vulnerabilities.
+Integrating SonarQube into Jenkins ensures continuous code quality checks, helping developers maintain high standards throughout the development lifecycle.

+---

+### **5. Trivy**
+Trivy is a comprehensive security scanner for filesystems and container images.
+It scans the source code for vulnerabilities during the CI process and performs an additional scan of the Docker image after it is built and pushed to Docker Hub.
+By incorporating Trivy, this pipeline prioritizes security, ensuring the application and its dependencies are free from known vulnerabilities before deployment.

+---

+### **6. Docker**
+Docker is used for containerizing the Node.js application, enabling consistent execution across different environments.
+The pipeline builds a Docker image of the application and pushes it to Docker Hub for storage and distribution.
+Docker ensures the application is lightweight, portable, and isolated from host dependencies, making it ideal for scalable deployments.

+---

+### **7. Kubernetes (AWS EKS)**
+Kubernetes, orchestrated via AWS EKS, automates the deployment, scaling, and management of containerized applications.
+It provides a highly available and resilient platform for hosting the Node.js application.
+Kubernetes ensures the application scales dynamically to handle traffic demands while maintaining fault tolerance and resource efficiency.

+---

+### **8. ArgoCD**
+ArgoCD implements GitOps to automate application deployments and updates in Kubernetes clusters based on changes in a Git repository.
+ArgoCD monitors the GitOps repository for updates and automatically deploys the updated Docker image to the EKS cluster.
+This ensures that deployments are efficient, consistent, and version-controlled, reducing manual intervention and the risk of errors.

+---

+### **9. Prometheus**
+Prometheus is a monitoring tool that collects and stores metrics from Kubernetes resources and applications.
+It is deployed on the EKS cluster to track system health, resource usage, and performance metrics.
+Prometheus provides a robust foundation for real-time alerts and monitoring, ensuring potential issues are identified and addressed promptly.

+---

+### **10. Grafana**
+Grafana is a visualization tool used to create customizable dashboards for monitoring system metrics.
+It integrates seamlessly with Prometheus to display detailed insights into application and infrastructure performance.
+With Grafana, the team can analyze resource utilization and system health, making it easier to optimize and troubleshoot the pipeline and deployed services.